smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 `[ WITH <view_attribute> [ ,...n ] ]`
 *  `ENCRYPTION`: Hides the text of the view definition from being viewed by using the `sys.sql_modules` catalog view or the `OBJECT_DEFINITION` function.
 It provides a layer of security against viewing the view's SQL syntax.
 *  `SCHEMABINDING`: Binds the view to the schema of the underlying tables.
 This prevents modifications to the underlying tables that would affect the view, ensuring the view's definition remains valid and unchanged.
-*  `VIEW_METADATA`: This setting causes the metadata about the view returned by metadata functions, like `sp_help`, to be the same as if the view were a base table.
-It affects how certain permissions and metadata are displayed for the view.
+*  `VIEW_METADATA`: Causes SQL Server to return metadata about the view, rather than its underlying tables, to DB-Library, ODBC, and OLE DB APIs when browse-mode metadata is requested.
+This can help client applications create updatable cursors against a view.
 *  `WITH CHECK OPTION`: Ensures that all data modifications through the view comply with the view's `SELECT` statement.
 If a row is modified through the view that would not be selected by the view's `SELECT` statement, the modification is disallowed.
 This maintains data integrity by ensuring only valid data is entered through the view.

 In this example, we create a view from the `Employees` table, insert a record into the table, and then select from the view.